 owns 100% of Shoes & Sox Pty Ltd

 owns 100% of Brand Collective Pty Ltd

 |Shoes & Sox Pty Ltd|

 |No assessment data currently available for Shoes & Sox Pty Ltd|

 |Brand Collective Pty Ltd|

 This company has been criticised for offensive advertising.
-In 2016 the Advertising Standards Bureau upheld complaints about a internet ad by this company on the grounds that it breached advertising codes.
-The ad was subsequently discontinued or modified.
+Between 2010 and 2018 the Advertising Standards Bureau upheld complaints about eight ads by this company on the grounds that they breached advertising codes.
+The ads were subsequently discontinued or modified.

 Source: Advertising Standards Bureau (2016)

 This company has policy statements on its website regarding ethical sourcing and production.

 This company is a member of the Leather Working Group, a multi-stakeholder group who's objective is to develop and maintain a protocol that assesses the compliance and environmental performance of tanners and promotes sustainable and appropriate environmental business practices within the leather industry.